Predict how many days it will take to sell your home

 As a rule of thumb, an absorption rate of 20-25% or higher means that homes are selling quickly and the market favours sellers.
 Lower absorption rates mean that homes are not selling quickly and supply is much greater than demand, favouring buyers.
 Community absorption rates predict the number of days it takes to sell a home in any real estate market.

 A few other time factors to take into consideration are the correct pricing of your home, your agents' marketing for maximum exposure (not just putting your home on the MLS & expecting a sale), capturing those buyers who have expressed an interest but are still looking, offering a reasonable finders fee to the selling agents, proper negotiation of all offers, ensuring all of your real estate documents are current.

 For those home sellers who are in urgent need to sell to avoid the foreclosure process, there are a few perks your financial institution may be able to help you with.
 Give them a call today!

-If you are thinking about selling in Edmonton or the surrounding area and would like to know the absorption rate in your community, contact us for a free home evaluation.
+If you are thinking about selling and would like to know the absorption rate in your community, contact us for a free home evaluation.